kellyawaldron/dub_property_prices/readme.md

 ### Obtaining the Geometry

-- The latitude and longitude coordinates for each listing were obtained using the [Google Maps Geocoding API:](   https://developers.google.com/maps/documentation/geocoding/overview) in `Cleaning.ipynb`
+- The latitude and longitude coordinates for each listing were obtained using the [Google Maps Geocoding API](   https://developers.google.com/maps/documentation/geocoding/overview) in `Cleaning.ipynb`

 ### Joining the basemap and the data